 Find out more about Île Saint-Louis.

-A Unesco World Heritage Site
+The Quais de la Seine: a Unesco World Heritage Site

 The Banks of the Seine in Paris became a UNESCO World Heritage Site in 1991.
 The listed area extends over 365 hectares between Pont de Sully and Pont de Bir-Hakeim including their surroundings.
 The protected zone also covers the islands of Île de la Cité and Île Saint-Louis, and 23 of the 37 bridges across the Seine in Paris.
 It includes some of Paris’ most famous monuments such as the Eiffel Tower, the Hôtel des Invalides, the Louvre, and Notre-Dame.